-Construction started April 21 beginning in Okanogan.
-Completion is expected in September.
+Construction started April 21 and is expected to be complete in September.

-An open house to learn more about the project was held April 23, from 5:30 to 7 p.m. at the WSDOT Maintenance Facility in Okanogan.
+As construction began, a significant public outreach effort was initiated including an open house held April 23 at the WSDOT Maintenance Facility in Okanogan.
 Read the news release.

 Click to sign up for this email list, US 97 Chelan to B.C.
 Border,

 where you can subscribe to get updates on this project and other activity in that section of US 97.

 These (P-1) Highway Capital Preservation-Roadway Paving and Safety Restoration Program projects will extend the pavement life of SR 155 and SR 215 and upgrade signage, striping, sidewalk and other roadway features.